palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 -------------------------------------

 Update the timestamp table in your key value service, such that it is valid and has the bound set to ``TS`` .
-This will vary depending on your choice of key-value service.
+This will vary depending on your choice of key-value service:

-- If you are rolling back an automated migration with Cassandra or a migration using the steps outlined in :ref:`Manual TimeLock Migration <manual-timelock-migration>`, then you can carry out the following steps.
+- If you are using **Cassandra**, then you can carry out the following steps.
-  We suppose that your clients have the keyspace ``client`` in the examples below; at a high level, we want to truncate the timestamp table to remove all entries, and then add a single entry with row and column names ``ts`` and a blob value indicating the actual timestamp.
+  We suppose that your clients have the keyspace ``client`` in the examples below; at a high level, we want to truncate the timestamp table to remove all entries, and then add a single entry with row and column names ``0x7473`` (case-sensitive) and a blob value indicating the actual timestamp.

   .. code-block:: none